waps101/YOLSO/README.md

 The files in tiles, points and regions need not be named as consecutive numbers but the corresponding filenames should match across the three folders.

 The bounding box annotations should be structured as a csv file in which each row is a bounding box and only the first three elements are used.
 This are in the format: xpix, ypix, classname.
 Here, xpix and ypix are the coordinates of the centre of the bounding box (in pixels) and classname is a string that appears in pointclasses.txt.

+The region annotations should be text files with one line per region.
+Each line is a python list, starting with a string containing the region class name, followed by a sequence of point coordinate tuples normalised to 0..1.
+The last point should close the polygon.

+For examples, see `datasets/OS_trees`.

 ### Training a model